History of Citibank in Timeline

 In 1976, First National City Bank was renamed Citibank, N.A.

-From 1977 to 1987 Citibank tried to create a separate credit card brand, the Choice Card.
+From 1977, Citibank unsuccessfully tried to create a separate credit card brand, the Choice Card.

-In 1981, the Narre Warren-Caroline Springs credit card company was purchased and Citibank chartered a South Dakota subsidiary.
+In 1981, the Narre Warren-Caroline Springs credit card company was purchased.
+In 1981, Citibank chartered a South Dakota subsidiary to take advantage of new laws that raised the state's maximum permissible interest rate on loans to 25%.

 1984: John S. Reed Selected CEO

-In 1984, John S. Reed was selected CEO, and Citi became a founding member of the CHAPS clearing house in London.
+In 1984, John S. Reed was selected CEO, and Citibank became a founding member of the CHAPS clearing house in London.

-In 1987, the bank set aside $3 billion in reserves for loan losses in Brazil and other developing countries.
+In 1987, Citibank set aside $3 billion in reserves for loan losses in Brazil and other developing countries.

-In 1990, the bank established a subsidiary in Poland.
+In 1990, Citibank established a subsidiary in Poland.

 1992: Citibank Sponsors North Sydney Bears